 When a Dutch child asks “where do babies come from?” they are often told that they are delivered by “ooievaars“.
 For a long time, the stork has been a lucky charm of childbearing.
 At the beginning of the 20th century, it became the symbol of childbirth in the Netherlands.

 A few years ago, on my birthday, I remember getting a toy stork from a Dutch friend of mine.
 He gave told me it would bring me luck.
 At that time I didn’t realise how superstitious the Dutch were or that the stork was still seen as a lucky charm.

-The Dutch say that ‘the stork has visited’ when a child is born and in some parts of the Netherlands new parents often put a (toy) stork in their front yard.
-This shows that the stork is no longer a story that parents tell little kids, it has now become an integral ingredient in the beautiful way of life that is Dutch tradition.
+The Dutch say that “the stork has visited” when a child is born and in some parts of the Netherlands new parents often put a (toy) stork in their front yard.
+The legend of the stork is not just a story that parents tell little kids, it has now become an integral part of Dutch traditions surrounding childbirth.